sfrisk/sarahfrisk.com/content/_index.md

 Hi, I’m Sarah.
 I’m a **UX Engineer** and **Storyteller** specializing in crafting scalable front end applications and finding ways to tell stories in an accessible manner.

-Currently, I’m a Lead Front End Engineer at [Simplecast](https://simplecast.com/) and creator of [Tavern Wenches](https://tavern-wenches.com/).
+Currently, I’m a Staff Software Engineer at [Simplecast](https://simplecast.com/) (aquired by SiriusXM in 2020) and creator of [Tavern Wenches](https://tavern-wenches.com/).

 ## Comic & Code Creations
 * [Tavern Wenches](https://tavern-wenches.com/)